Alpine-DAV/ascent/src/docs/sphinx/Actions/Scenes.rst

 - ``2d`` or ``windowCoords``: Enables 2D rendering mode.
 Expects a 4-element array defining the 2D view bounds [x0 (left), x1 (right), y0 (bottom), y1 (top)].

-Ascent Native (VTKm Style) Camera
+Ascent Native (Viskores Style) Camera
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The native Ascent camera follows the VTKm camera model which focuses on defining the camera's physical parameters and orientation in 3D space.
+The native Ascent camera follows the Viskores camera model which focuses on defining the camera's physical parameters and orientation in 3D space.
 This camera-centric approach specifies where the camera is located, what it is looking at, and how it is oriented.
 The following parameters are supported: